tavaresgerson/mysql-docs/v8/en/05 Tutorial/18-getting-information.md

 `DESC` is a short form of `DESCRIBE`.
 See Section 15.8.1, “DESCRIBE Statement”, for more information.

 You can obtain the `CREATE TABLE` statement necessary to create an existing table using the `SHOW CREATE TABLE` statement.
-See Section 15.7.7.11, “SHOW CREATE TABLE Statement”.

 If you have indexes on a table, `SHOW INDEX FROM tbl_name` produces information about them.
 See  Section 15.7.7.23, “SHOW INDEX Statement”, for more about this statement.